Vanguard TV-2

 Vanguard rocket cutaway view, TV-2 had no fuel in stage 2 and 3.

-Vanguard TV-2, also called Vanguard Test Vehicle-Two, was the third suborbital test flight of a Vanguard rocket as part of Project Vanguard.
+Vanguard TV-2, also called Vanguard Test Vehicle-Two, was the third suborbital test flight of Project Vanguard.
 Successful TV-2 followed the successful launch of Vanguard TV-0 a one-stage rocket launched in December 1956 and Vanguard TV-1 a two-stage rocket launched in May 1957.

 Project Vanguard was a program managed by the United States Naval Research Laboratory (NRL), and designed and built by the Glenn L. Martin Company (now Lockheed-Martin), which intended to launch the first artificial satellite into Earth orbit using a Vanguard rocket. as the launch vehicle from Cape Canaveral Missile Annex, Florida.

 Vanguard TV-2 arrived at Cape Canaveral in June 1957.
 Vanguard TV-2 was a prototype as it had a liquid rocket first stage, a dummy (no fuel) second stage, and a dummy (no fuel) third stage.
 Three Vanguard stages were needed to put a satellite in orbit, the final goal of the Vanguard project.
 Since stage two and three had no power the test flight would not achieve the same height as Vanguard TV-1.